MASSACHUSETTS SURGES PAST BEMIDJI STATE, 4-3, IN LEDYARD CLASSIC

-Junior forward Branden Gracel had two assists for the Minutemen
+Junior forward Branden Gracel picks up two assists for Minutemen

 HANOVER, N.H. - Rallying from a 2-0 first period deficit, the UMass hockey team scored three in the second and sophomore Zack LaRue added his first career tally for the game winner as the Minutemen defeated Bemidji State, 4-3 on Sunday afternoon at Darmouth's Thompson Arena.
 UMass will face either New Hampshire at 4 p.m. or the host Big Green at 7 p.m. for the Ledyard National Bank Classic title.

 Ten Minutemen registered at least one point in the contest, led by junior Branden Gracel's two-assist night, his fourth multi-point game of the season and eighth of his career, and junior Michael Pereira's goal and assist.
 Conor Allen and Pereira extended their point scoring streaks to four and three games, respectively.

 With its first power play opportunity of the afternoon, Bemidji State converted to take a 1-0 lead at the 9:17 mark as Aaron McLeod put in a rebound from close range with Brance Orban and Brady Wacker picking up assists.

 The Beavers later made it a 2-0 advantage before the first intermission.
 After junior Conor Sheary was all alone in the slot, but sent a shot high and wide, Bemidji State countered with a rush the other way.
 Netminder Kevin Boyle made the initial stop, but the puck squirted free in front for Orban to put home into an open net.